 Students who voluntarily withdraw or who have been declared academically ineligible to continue must apply for readmission to the College if they wish to return.
-Students must submit an application form available from the Director of Student Success, official transcripts of any college course work completed since leaving the College, if applicable, and a nonrefundable fee of \$25.
-If the withdrawal was for medical or disciplinary reasons, clearance by the Dean of Students Office is also required.
+Students must submit an application form available from the Associate Provost and official transcripts of any college course work completed since leaving the College, if applicable.
+Clearance by the Dean of Students Office, Campus Safety, the Health Center, the Business Office, the Office of Financial Aid, and the Office of Civil Rights and Title IX is also required.
+Application must be made at least one week prior to the start of classes.